Trovemaster/TROVE/docs/source/frames.rst

 ^^^^^^^^^^^^^^^^^^^

-The internal coordinates are defined using the following 12 valence coordinates: 5 stretching (molecular bond) coordinates , 4 bending (inter-bond angles) and 3 dihedral coordinates, with the last mode as a book angle describing the relative motion of two moieties:
+The internal coordinates are defined using the following 12 valence coordinates: 5 stretching (molecular bond) coordinates, 4 bending (inter-bond angles) and 3 dihedral coordinates, with the last mode as a book angle describing the relative motion of two moieties: